-December, the best month of all.
-Christmas the best holiday of all!
-I absolutely LOVE this time of year.
-Spirits are high, lights are bright, tunes are blasting…what’s not to love?!
+December is the best month of all, and Christmas is the best holiday of all!
+I absolutely LOVE this time of year – spirits are high, lights are bright, and holiday tunes are on repeat…what’s not to love?!

 Planning a trip during Christmas is definitely important to have things to do.
 Reykjavik is such a festive place to be for the holiday, so if you are headed this way then you are in for a treat!

 Read on for some of the Icelandic traditions as well as the best things to do during the Christmas season in Reykjavik.

 Christmas is definitely the biggest holiday of the year in Iceland.
 It is common to start preparing at least a month in advance – I think I saw Christmas decorations at IKEA at the end of September!
 Since there is no Halloween or Thanksgiving, this is the norm and totally fine with me!

 Preparations for Christmas include a lot of things:

 - Baking LOTS of cookies, finding the perfect holiday outfit and shopping for everyone’s gift